theuserge/TheUserge.github.io/deployment.md

 ```bash
 $ docker logs userge_1
 ```
-## Run userge with docker-compose 🐋
+## Run userge with Docker-Compose 🐋
 **1. Install Docker-Compose**

 The easiest way to install docker-compose is: